Sriracha Rainbow Noodle Salad

 Heidi Swanson

 Made this for a potluck yesterday and it was a huge hit!
 I subbed roasted, shredded jackfruit for the tofu and added chopped jalapeno.
 We had some regular and Thai basil growing outside so added that.
 Several folks asked for the recipe so I sent them here for this and more goodies.
-Thanks Heidi!
+Thanks Heidi!5 stars

 Stacey